gegelati/gegelati-tutorial/docs/index.md

 * \brief Default constructor for a pendulum.
 *
 * \param[in] a the initial angular position of the pendulum.
 Default value
-* is 0.0, that is downard position.
+* is M_PI, that is downard position.
 * \param[in] c the initial angular velocity of the pendulum.
 Default value
 * is 0.0.
 * \param[in] maxSpeed Maximum speed of the pendulum